 CBS Television City

-In December 2017, the Conservancy submitted a nomination to designate the storied CBS Television City complex as a Historic-Cultural Monument (HCM) following news in September that CBS Corporation was potentially interested in marketing the 25-acre property.
+In December 2017, the Conservancy submitted the nomination to designate the storied CBS Television City complex as a Historic-Cultural Monument (HCM) following news in September that CBS Corporation was potentially interested in marketing the 25-acre property.
 Announcement of a potential sale has raised widespread concern over the fate of the architecturally and culturally significant campus, which was identified as National Register-eligible in Los Angeles’ SurveyLA.

 Opened in 1952 at the southeast corner of Beverly Boulevard and Fairfax Avenue, CBS Television City is the first large-scale facility designed specifically for television production in the United States.
 CBS hired the local architecture firm Pereira & Luckman, with Gin Wong serving as lead designer, to design its new headquarters, which contained soundstages, studios, editing rooms, offices, rehearsal halls, shops, and storage.
 On the interior, flexibility was key: studio walls, and even some exterior walls, could be moved and rearranged to accommodate the needs of specific productions.